-This course is a pre-algebra course designed to enable students to successfully bridge the transition from the arithmetic of 7th grade math to the algebra of high school.
-The course reinforces and extends topics introduced in 7th grade math.
+[Formerly Math 8 CT] This course is a pre-algebra course designed to enable students to successfully bridge the transition from the arithmetic to algebra.
 In addition to solving and applying math to everyday situations, students will extend estimation and computational skills involving integers, fractions, decimals, percentages, ratios, and proportions.
 Students relate and apply algebraic concepts to geometry by exploring angles formed by parallel lines, polygons, congruent and similar figures, area, surface area, and volume.
 Students explore counting outcomes and probability and learn to solve and graph linear equations and inequalities.
 Calculators are used when appropriate.